The main topic on everyone’s minds as of late is the Covid-19 outbreak and how it’s been impacting each and every aspect of our lives.

-How you maintain your car during this period will depend on how often you’re driving —whether you’re using your car to make a weekly trip to the local supermarket, or if you’re not using it at all while you cocoon at home.
-If you haven’t been advised to cocoon and are still using your car to stock up on essential items, these are our tips to help maintain your battery:
+Battery failure is one of the most common causes of car breakdowns, so it’s important to look after yours to avoid problems at a later stage.
+How you maintain your car battery will depend on how often you’re driving —whether you’re using your car to make a weekly trip to the local supermarket, or if you’re not using it very often, these are our tips to help maintain your car battery.

-- At the end of a journey ensure the lights, wipers and heater are all switched off.
+At the end of a journey ensure the lights, wipers and heater are all switched off.
 This prevents any unnecessary drain on the battery the next time you start up.

-- Avoid using heaters, heated screens and heated seats for longer than you have to.
+Heated screens and heated seats for longer than you have to.
 Some satnav, in-car DVD players and iPods can also drain the battery if left connected so be sure to turn all of these off too.

-- Check that there are no interior lights, including your boot lights, left on when getting out of the car.
+Check that there are no interior lights, including your boot lights, left on when getting out of the car.

-- When parked up with the engine off, do not leave the ignition with the heater or demisters on because this will flatten the battery.
+When parked up with the engine off, do not leave the ignition with the heater or demisters on because this will flatten the battery.

-- If you are concerned about the condition of your battery, consider using a ‘trickle’ charger or battery conditioner.
+If you are concerned about the condition of your battery, consider using a ‘trickle’ charger or battery conditioner.
 This is the most effective way to keep your battery healthy for long periods with little or no use.
 It will also keep immobilisers and other energy-sapping components from draining your battery completely.
 If you can’t use a trickle charger the best advice is to rely on your essential journeys to keep your battery healthy.
 Simply starting your car occasionally and leaving it running for only a few minutes is unlikely to help, in fact this may end up draining a weak battery altogether.
 Driving your car for 15-20 minutes would, in most cases, be sufficient to top up the battery charge.
 For more take a look at our information piece on using your car during Covid-19.

 Why won’t my battery start my car?

-- Your car has only been used occasionally for very short trips, so your battery hasn’t had a chance to charge
+Your car's battery might be old and no longer holding its charge.
+Your car has only been used occasionally for very short trips, so your battery hasn’t had a chance to charge

-- Your battery has been drained.
+Your battery has been drained.
 This can happen because accessories, such as dash cams, have been left plugged in or maybe while washing your car you’ve had the radio and interior lights on.
 While these draw some charge from a battery, the important thing to remember is that any extra drain reduces the chances of your battery starting your car when you need it to.
 Always disconnect everything you can if it’s not going to be driven for a long period and for the time being, it might be best to unplug your accessories.

 Using a trickle charger or battery conditioner